Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the practical and legal responsibilities of personal representatives in the administration of estates.
-Focus your revision on:
+For SQE1, you are required to understand the duties of personal representatives in estate administration, with a focus on the following syllabus points:

 - the statutory and common law duties of personal representatives (executors and administrators)